nhattruongNeoVim/dotfiles/README.md

 cd ~/dotfiles && chmod +x hyprland.sh && ./hyprland.sh
 ```

-**Congratulations!** at this point you successfully have configured your linux distribution.
+**Congratulations!** at this point have successfully configured your linux distribution.

 # (￣ y▽ ￣)╭ Ohohoho.....